A Milieu survey was conducted in January 2021 to find out what Southeast Asian men and women want for Valentine’s Day.

 Although some people may not believe in celebrating an occasion that is probably just as commercialised next to Christmas, Valentine’s Day still seems a little more special than any other day.

 Among Southeast Asian men, Singapore men seem to be the least expectant of their partners to do something for them, apart from spending time together.
 Interestingly, Singapore women are also one of the least expectant compared to their counterparts from other Southeast Asian countries.
-Perhaps, Valentine’s Day is not much of an affair for Singaporeans.
+Perhaps, Valentine’s Day is not much of an affair for the people of Singapore.

 After Vietnam, Valentine’s Day also seems to be a pretty important occasion for Indonesians, especially so for women.
-Also, about 7 in 10 Indonesian men expect their partners to take the lead to plan for celebrations, higher than other countries apart from Vietnam.
+Also, about 7 in 10 Indonesian men expect their partners to take the lead to plan for celebrations, higher than other countries apart from Vietnam themselves.

 Similar to Thais and Malaysians, Filipinos sit somewhere in the middle between Singaporeans and Vietnamese in terms of the importance of celebrating Valentine’s Day.
 In particular, gift exchange does not seem to be as common in the Philippines compared to other countries except Singapore, with just about half of Filipino men and women expecting gifts from their partners.

 “Generally, more women than men expect their partners to do something for them on Valentine’s Day.”